 It’s not fun, but if you get used to it, it’s not so bad.
 In fact, they can actually be pretty nice in the summer time.

 18. Use power off of peak hours.

 Electric companies struggle to produce enough power to keep everything running during the peak of the day.
 So they often charge different rates for power at different times of the day.
 From 12pm to 6pm, you should power down.
 Then do your energy-hungry tasks like washing and drying at night.

 Fans make it feel 10 degrees cooler while only costing one tenth of central air conditioning.

 On the Go

-16. Bundle you errands, and plot the most efficient route
+16. Bundle your errands, and plot the most efficient route.

-If you wait and bundle up all your errands into one trip, then you can plot a route between them which saves the most gas.
-It also saved the most time coincidentally.
+If you wait and bundle up all your errands into one trip, then you can plot a route between them that saves the most gas.
+It also saves the most time, coincidentally.

 You can do the same trick by getting your hair cut at a beauty school.
 These places are full of students who want to practice doing the hardest haircuts they can, so you can often get the pinnacle of fashion for cheaper than a regular haircut.

 12. Learn how to cut your own hair.